qiao-xin/DupGen_finder/README.md

   -m max_gaps(maximum gaps allowed for MCScanX, default: 25) -w overlap_window(maximum distance in terms of gene number, to collapse BLAST matches for MCScanX, default: 5)
 ```

-## 1.File Preparation
-Users must prepare the input files by carefully reading the following instructions (1-4).
-We also provied the exmaple data

-1. All input files should be stored under ONE folder(the "data_directory" parameter)
-2. For the target genome in which gene duplicaiton modes will be classified, please prepare two input files:
-   - a. "[target_species].gff", a gene position file for the target species, following a tab-delimited format: "sp&chr_NO      gene    starting_position       ending_position"
-   - b. "[target_species].blast", a blastp output file (m8 format) for the target species (self-genome comparison).
-3. For each outgroup genome, please prepare two input files:
-   - a. "[target_species]_[outgroup_species].gff", a gene position file for the target_species and outgroup_species, following a tab-delimited format:"sp&chr_NO      gene    starting_position       ending_position"
-   - b. "[target_species]_[outgroup_species].blast", a blastp output file (m8 format) between the target and outgroup species (cross-genome comparison).
-4. For example, assuming that you are going to classify gene duplication modes in Arabidopsis thaliana (ID: Ath), using Nelumbo nucifera (ID: Nnu)as outgroups, you need to prepare 6 input files: "Ath.gff","Ath.blast", "Ath_Nnu.gff", "Ath_Nnu.blast"